JackDougherty/jack-site/_pages/dataviz/index.md

   - Map design principles and rules
   - Choropleth colors and intervals
   - Normalize choropleth map data
-  - Create point maps
+  - Create point maps (introduced in prior class)
-  - Create symbol point maps
+  - Create symbol point maps (introduced in prior class)
   - Create choropleth maps
   - Create maps with current data
 - Start reading HODV Chapter 7 at <https://handsondataviz.org/map.html>

 ### Thur 7 Oct
-- Work on Build Stage 2, due by end of day
+- Review Build Stage 2
+- In class, we will create more advanced point maps for our Hartford partners
 - Prep for Map Your Data quiz, to be taken during any 2-hour period **after Trinity Days** from Sun 17 Oct at 12 noon to Tues 19 Oct at 2pm, on [Moodle](https://moodle.trincoll.edu)

 ### Tues 12 Oct